ugosan/ugosan.github.io/_posts/2021-02-01-Sharing-Logstash-Keystore.md

 ---
 layout: post
 title: Sharing Logstash keystore between multiple Logstash containers.
+excerpt: Can Logstash Keystore be shared or reused?
 ---

 Create the keystore in one of the containers: